graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/known-issues.md

 Finally, you can create a scope within each field resolver that relies on Entity Framework or your other scoped services.
 Please see the section on this in the [dependency injection documentation](../getting-started/dependency-injection#scoped-services-with-a-singleton-schema-lifetime).

+Also see discussion in [#1310](https://github.com/graphql-dotnet/graphql-dotnet/issues/1310) with related issues.